wayne0419/Project_SETH_devlog/_posts/2020-01-15-first-day-of-the-project.markdown

 ---
 layout: post
-title:  "First Day of The Project: Where Everything begins."
+title:  "First Day of The Project: Where Everything Begins."
 author: CheWei
 ---
 Before the project "formally" started, the first thing I do is to set up this devlog.